Lorne Michaels: Personal life

-Michaels has three children, Henry, Eddie, and Sophie and has been married three times.
+Michaels has been married three times.
 During the early 1960s, he began a relationship with Rosie Shuster, daughter of his comedy mentor Frank Shuster of the Wayne and Shuster comedy team, who later worked with him on Saturday Night Live as a writer.
 Michaels and Shuster were married in 1967 and divorced in 1980.
 He married model Susan Forristal in 1981, a marriage that ended in divorce in 1987.
 Michaels is married to Alice Barry, his former assistant.
 The pair wed in 1991.
+They have three children.

 Michaels became an American citizen in 1987 and was inducted into the Order of Canada in 2002.

 In January 2025, Michaels donated archival materials from throughout his career to the Harry Ransom Center at the University of Texas at Austin.
-The Lorne Michaels Collection is scheduled to become available for research in January 2026.
+The Lorne Michaels Collection was scheduled to become available for research in January 2026.